UMD: A Globally Connected University

 American and Iranian Public Opinion Studies

-Before and during the process of a nuclear deal with Iran, the Center for International and Security Studies in Maryland (CISSM) has been monitoring the American and Iranian public opinion on a nuclear deal for years.
+Before and during the negotiation of the nuclear deal with Iran, the Center for International and Security Studies in Maryland (CISSM) monitored American and Iranian public opinion on the agreement.
 CISSM and the University of Tehran have previously published related studies regarding Iranian public opinion in "Iranian Public Opinion on the Nuclear Negotiations" (June 2015) & "Iranian Attitudes on Nuclear Negotiations" (September 2014).
 These are a couple, among many, of the studies CISSM has done to measure public opinion on both sides of this conflict.
 Learn more.

 Developing Australia’s Future Security Experts